News & Insight

-Being part of the governance of a charity is a big responsibility: it requires time, thoughtfulness, rigour and energy.
+Being a trustee of a charity is a big responsibility: it requires time, thoughtfulness, rigour and energy.
 There are legal and ethical requirements to uphold and a duty of care to both donors and beneficiaries.
 But above all, there is so much to be gained from the experience.
 The charity sector is in constant need of new talent on Boards and never before has there been a greater need to diversify the governing bodies of the sector in every possible respect to ensure we represent the public we serve inclusively and with authenticity (more on this matter in an excellent blog by my colleague Rebecca Williams.

 You don’t need to be a professional fundraiser or captain of industry to make a good Trustee (helpful though those things might be!) and you might gain more from it than you expect.